Bruce Paton teaches courses on sustainable business, corporate social responsibility, and global business strategy.

 His teaching and research draws on extensive decision-making experience in industry, government and higher education.
-Before joining the faculty at Monterey Institute in Fall 2009, he was an Associate Professor at San Francisco State University, where he was named the Teaching Professor of the Year for the College of Business in 2005.
-He has also been an Adjunct Professor at Monterey Institute of International Studies, teaching weekend workshops on sustainable business, since 2002.
+Before joining the faculty at the Institute in Fall 2009, he was an Associate Professor at San Francisco State University, where he was named the Teaching Professor of the Year for the College of Business in 2005.
+He has also been an Adjunct Professor at Middlebury Institute of International Studies, teaching weekend workshops on sustainable business, since 2002.

 His experience includes:

 - Serving on the senior management team for a Silicon Valley start up,

 - Managing manufacturing, quality, and environmental projects at Hewlett-Packard,